Jarmos-san/PyNotes/CONTRIBUTING.md

 ## What Should I Know Before Getting Started?

-Teaching oneself to code especially if the individual is from a non-technical background is hard work.
+Teaching oneself to code especially if you're from a non-technical background is hard work.
 It's important to refer to a lot of resources, which otherwise would've been readily provided with if the individual would've had a technical academic background.
 Thus I decided to "re-write" this book for anyone *willing to learn the very underlying concepts of Python programming*.

 Hence, PyNotes is targetted towards those individuals who're knowledgeable in programming with Python or any other language but want a no-bullshit resource to quickly grasp the most important concepts.
 Coding homeworks/lessons have been intentionally left out for enabling the author to quick skim through the concepts.
 Accordingly, the individual can refer back to the book at another point of time.